Assemble Your Real Estate Investment Team

 There are some key people that you will involve in every real estate investment situation and there are some that will see only situational work.
 Trying to do too much yourself is a terrific way to burn out on real estate investing altogether, so keep that in mind when you decide on just how much work to divvy up.
 These are some key members that you might consider for addition to an investment team.

 Many real estate investors will rely on a real estate agent to help them hunt down potential listings for investment work.
 An even better way to use a real estate agent is to draw on their experience with a particular area to get information about the financial situation of the area, which directly impacts the future profitability of your investment.

 Along those lines, if you are unfamiliar with a particular area, it can sometimes make sense to include a real estate attorney in the proceedings to advise you about any laws or regulations specific to the area that might affect your investment strategy.
-These two team members offer expertise where you may lack it, especially if you are a brand new investor.#idx-price-bar#
+These two team members offer expertise where you may lack it, especially if you are a brand-new investor.

 Similarly, an inspector, especially one that is extremely experienced, can not only tell you what needs to be repaired in a home but also estimate how much those repairs will cost to give you a better picture of what you’ll have to spend to get an investment property up to the level it needs to be at.
 Both an appraiser and inspector can do all of this work before ever making an offer and that will tell you clearly what needs to be done and what dollars are involved when evaluating a piece of real estate.